 Today, the timber construction ecosystem is diverse, robust, and expanding while creating environmental and social impact with healthier, more sustainable infrastructure.

 Decades of sustainable forest management and timber engineering have created an opportunity to push the boundaries of what engineered timber can do: higher-rise, larger-scale, improved architectural flexibility, more predictable performance, accuracy, and durability.

 However, its potential is not yet fully unlocked.

 Construction projects are developed and managed with fragmentation that eliminates most of the channels for collaboration.
 Goals and incentives differ between the stakeholders of the value chain which – unwillingly – carry out their work in an isolated fashion.
 The interfaces between building components (wall to foundation, MEP integration, etc.) and between scopes of work are confusing by design and left to solve on site.

 The unfortunate consequence of this is information asymmetry between decision-makers and technology providers affects the ideation, integration, and validation of design.
-It limits the ability to express architectural creativity as well as benefiting from value engineering towards the end-product performance.
+It limits the ability to express architectural creativity as well as benefitting from value engineering towards the end-product performance.
 The traditional, late-stage tender process involves a transfer of technical responsibility at the procurement phase which does not allow for enough technical definition (let alone a design freeze) in due time.

 High Six was founded to offer a fresh methodology to these long-standing challenges.